faraz-saifullah/aragon-todo-app/SUBMISSION_CHECKLIST.md

 ### What to Submit

 1. ✅ Source code (entire project folder or GitHub link)
-2. ✅ README with setup instructions
+2. ✅ README with setup instructions (comprehensive, updated)
-3. ✅ Working application (can be demonstrated)
+3. ✅ Working application (fully tested, all features working)
+4. ✅ Tests (9 passing tests)
+5. ✅ .env.example for easy setup
-4. ✅ Loom/screen recording (to be created by user)
+6. [ ] Loom/screen recording (to be created by user)

 ### For the Loom Video, Cover: